exercism/development-environment/README.md

 - **Git:** In order to obtain this repository using the instructions below, you need `git` installed.

 **Windows users:** We recommend using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and running the commands in a WSL-enabled terminal.

-It's also possible to get each piece of Exercism working on your local machine without this repository, but that will take lots more effort and work.

 ## Basic setup